-Throughout all the rescues, the Leader should be able to retain all of their own equipment and be able to formulate a plan of what to do next.
+Throughout all of the rescues, the Leader should be able to retain all of their own equipment and be able to formulate a plan of what to do next.
 The Leader is required to demonstrate the following rescues:

-• Recover a capsized paddler (swimmer) and their equipment in advanced white water, getting the swimmer out of the water and recovering both boat and paddle to the side.

-- Rescue and stabilise an unconscious paddler in advanced white water and have an open airway.
-The Leader is required to explain appropriate further actions after initial stabilisation. - Stabilise an entrapped paddler in advanced white water (the paddler is either pinned in their boat, or on a submerged obstacle in the river).
+- Recover a capsized paddler (swimmer) and their equipment in white water, getting the swimmer out of the water and recovering both boat and paddle to the side. - Rescue and stabilise an unconscious paddler and have an open airway.
+The Leader is required to explain appropriate further actions after initial stabilisation. - Stabilise an entrapped paddler in white water (pinned boat and swimmer pinned onto a submerged obstacle).
+If unable to set up on the course, then a dry land scenario is appropriate.